mongodb/mongo/src/mongo/db/storage/README.md

 Storage Engine API
 ==================

-The purpose of the Storage Engine API is to allow for pluggable storage engines in MongoDB (refer to the [Storage FAQ][]).
+The purpose of the Storage Engine API is to allow for pluggable storage engines in MerizoDB (refer to the [Storage FAQ][]).
 This document gives a brief overview of the API, and provides pointers to places with more detailed documentation.
 Where referencing code, links are to the version that was current at the time when the reference was made.
 Always compare with the latest version for changes not yet reflected here.
-For questions on the API that are not addressed by this material, use the [mongodb-dev][] Google group.
+For questions on the API that are not addressed by this material, use the [merizodb-dev][] Google group.
 Everybody involved in the Storage Engine API will read your post.

-Third-party storage engines are integrated through self-contained modules that can be dropped into an existing MongoDB source tree, and will be automatically configured and included.
+Third-party storage engines are integrated through self-contained modules that can be dropped into an existing MerizoDB source tree, and will be automatically configured and included.
 A typical module would at least have the following files:

     src/             Directory with the actual source files